League of Legends, one of the most popular video games of all-time, is the college’s inaugural title in its new Varsity Esports Program.

 Becker, well-known for its game design program, is the first college in Massachusetts to offer scholarships to varsity esports student athletes.

-Building on the success and growth of the college’s esports club, Becker seeks to become a championship-driven varsity esports powerhouse.
-Student athletes will have access to state-of-the-art equipment, services and facilities, as well as experienced staff and online training through Gamer Sensei, the world’s top source for esports coaches.
+Building on the success and growth of the college’s gaming tournaments and esports clubs, Becker seeks to become a championship-driven varsity esports powerhouse.
+Student athletes will have access to state-of-the-art equipment, services and facilities, a strong community, as well as experienced staff and online training through Gamer Sensei, the world’s top source for esports coaches.

 Beginning in fall 2018, scholarships of up to $5,000 per year may be awarded to select student-athletes based on criteria such as academics, ability, communication skills, fit and role.

-Becker’s Varsity Esports Program works closely with the college’s esports club.
-The club supports a variety of games including League of Legends, Overwatch, Hearthstone and others.
+Becker’s Varsity Esports Program works closely with the college’s student-led esports club.
+The club, a TESPA chapter, supports a number of games including Overwatch, Hearthstone, League of Legends, Rocket League among others.
+The Varsity Esports Program also works with the college’s student-let gaming tournaments club which primarily plays Super Smash Bros.

-Students interested in esports marketing, event and tournament planning, management, community, business development, production, broadcasting, streaming and content creation are also welcome to explore the college’s new Bachelor of Science in Esports Management or join the esports club.
+Students interested in esports marketing, event and tournament planning, management, community, business development, production, broadcasting, streaming and content creation are also welcome to explore the college’s new Bachelor of Science in Esports Management or join the gaming tournaments or esports club.

 What we play